flyntwp/flynt/README.md

 Usage example: Elements that don’t need to be interactive immediately.
 * `load:on="visible"`<br>
 Initialises after the element get visible in the viewport.<br>
-Usage example: Elements that go “below the fold” or if you want to load it when the user sees it.
+Usage example: Elements that go “below the fold” or should be loaded when the user sees them.
 * `load:on="load"` (default)<br>
 Initialises immediately when the page loads.<br>
 Usage example: Elements that need to be interactive as soon as possible.